 What Nutrition can do for High Cholesterol

 You will probably have been told that you need to eat a healthy diet to help lower high cholesterol, but what exactly does that mean?
 What we will do for you here at The Nutritional Therapy Clinic is put all the information together in a programme specifically designed to meet your needs.
 We can tell you what foods you need to reduce or avoid, but also advise on specific foods to increase that will actively help to lower your high cholesterol.
 The programme will show you how to put all the information together in a practical dietary plan, including recipes, and how to make healthy food choices from shops and restaurants.

 *Disclaimer: The information and advice provided by The Nutritional Therapy Clinic is not intended as a substitute for medical advice.
 Any person suffering from conditions requiring medical attention, or who have symptoms that concern them, should consult a doctor.
 Testimonials on this site are examples of what we have done for other clients and of what some of our clients have said about us.
 However, we cannot guarantee the results in any case.
 Your results may vary and every situation is different.
 Please see our disclaimer section for further information.

 Call now for a no obligation chat, to find out how a nutritionist can help you reduce your HDL Cholesterol and improve your health.
-Appointments are available in Harley Street, London and Colchester, Essex, telephone 0845 094 9670 or email by clicking here
+Appointments are available in Harley Street, London and virtually for those outside of London or international.
+Telephone 0203 907 6848 or email by clicking here